FoundationCryptoLabs/XSS/Docs/Interest_calculation.md

 # xBTC stability fee

-xBTC utilises a modified version of the accumulated rates mechanism used in DAI/RAI to calculate current surplus,without needing to keep track of historical balances and interest rates.
+xBTC utilises a modified version of the accumulated rates mechanism used in DAI/RAI to calculate current surplus, without needing to keep track of historical balances and interest rates.
 Since there is only one collateral type in xBTC, direct mappings are used instead of "CollateralType" Structs for each collateral used in RAI.

 Since collateral ratio is denominated in BTC, there is no risk of liquidation as long as the loan in paid back within the predetermined time limit.
 The liquidation ratio of the collateral is set to ~115%, which corresponds to a time limit of approximately 3 years for a loan taken out at an average annual interest of 3%.